What is the Best Guitar from the PRS SE Series?

 - Pickups/humbuckers (see paragraph below on humbuckers)

+So yes, this guitar can handle metal.
+But to really get a strong metal tone you need to surround this guitar with the right type of gear.
 It's most comfortable in the modern hard rock space, with a thick and percussive tone.
 That intensity can be bumped up to metal status with the right tools.

 Where is the SE Custom 24 manufactured?